rust-lang/blog.rust-lang.org/posts/2024-02-05-crates-io-status-codes.md

 team: the crates.io team <https://www.rust-lang.org/governance/teams/crates-io>
 ---

-When cargo and crates.io were first implemented, [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) were ignored. cargo assumed that crates.io would always respond with a "[200 OK](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)" and any error messages are detected from the response JSON body.
-When crates.io responded with a different status code then cargo was showing the raw JSON body instead of a regular error message:
+Cargo and crates.io were developed in the rush leading up to the Rust 1.0 release to fill the needs for a tool to manage dependencies and a registry that people could use to share code.
+This rapid work resulted in these tools being connected with an API that initially didn't return the correct [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+After the Rust 1.0 release, Rust's stability guarantees around backward compatibility made this non-trivial to fix, as we wanted older versions of cargo to continue working with the current crates.io API.

+When an old version of cargo receives a non-"[200 OK](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)" response, it displays the raw JSON body like this:

 ```
 error: failed to get a 200 OK response, got 400